justyzas/25-05-28-GEN-AI/plan.md

 - we will choose the model for this.
 - check out how to send emails via python.
 - integrating chatbot with email sending capabilities.

+# Lecture 21.
+Practice works.

+If LLM thinks it is not invoice, do not process it.
+Invoices should be in order by date

+- Schema definition
+- Coding
+  + Connection to LLM (client initialization)
+  + Files reading
+  + Files conversion to bytes
+  + Schema definition in python with pydantic (dont forget to add a field to validate if it is an invoice)
+  + Prompt an llm to answer in structured format
+  + Filter for invoices only
+  + Write invoices to CSV
+  + Filter not invoices
+  + Write non invoice data to CSV
+  + Invoice files transfer to "processed" folder
+- Testing
+  + Prompting not with invoices
+  + Different language support
+  + Validation (Human review)